 - Florida Senate Presidents Tom Lee and Ken Pruitt retained Mr. Sukhia to represent the Florida Senate in defending the Constitutionality of the Lobbyist Disclosure Act.

-Mr. Sukhia is recognized as an “AV” rated attorney by Martindale-Hubbell, is named as a “super” lawyer in the top 5% of his profession, and has regularly been named in Who’s Who Among American Lawyers.
+Mr. Sukhia is recognized as an “AV Preeminent rated” attorney by Martindale-Hubbell, is named in the Best Lawyers and “Super Lawyers” publications in the top 5% of his profession, and has regularly been named in Who’s Who Among American Lawyers.
+His firm is named in The US News and World Reports list of the top law firms handling white collar matters.
 He has given numerous speeches to legal and civic organizations and has testified four times before the United States House and Senate Judiciary Committees on criminal justice issues in Florida.
 Mr. Sukhia graduated with high honors from the University of Florida Law School in 1978 and received his undergraduate degree with distinction in all subjects from Cornell University in 1975.